Liyumk/Liyumk/README.md

 Software engineer
 -----------------

 I am a Software engineer based in Addis Ababa, Bsc in Information Technology from Addis Ababa Institute of Technology.
 I enjoy building web and mobile apps.
-* 🌍  I'm based in Addis Ababa, Ethiopia
 * 👾  Part of Pinely International
 * 💻  MERN Stack Developer
 * 🔝  I’m looking to collaborate on some interesting project